automatic-ripping-machine/automatic-ripping-machine/CONTRIBUTING.md

 After submitting your PR check that the Travis CI build passes, if it doesn't you can fix those issues with additional commits.

 ## Hardware/OS Documentation
-The installation guide is for Ubuntu18.04 and the devs run it in VMware, however, many are running ARM in different environments.
+The installation guide is for Ubuntu 20.04 and the devs run it in VMware, however, many are running ARM in different environments.
 If you have successfully set ARM up in a different environment and would like to assist others, please submit a howto to the [wiki](https://github.com/automatic-ripping-machine/automatic-ripping-machine/wiki).

 ## Testing, Quality, etc.
 If you are interested in helping out with testing, quality, etc. please let us know.